BigWigsMods/LibKeystone/.github/README.md

 `LibKeystone.Request(channel)`

 channel - A string, either "PARTY" or "GUILD" depending on which users you want keystone information from.
+*WARNING: LibKeystone communication is not automatic, but, between the end of a Mythic+ and the player leaving the dungeon, keystone changes are automatically broadcasted.*

 ## Example code: